bondoleks/micro-service/README.md

   - token refresh
   - view subscriptions
   - subscription selection (authorized only)
-  - review of available products
+  - review of available products, depending on the subscription
-  - product publication with/without photo (authorized only)
+  - product publication with/without photo, depending on the subscription (authorized only)
-  - buy goods (only authorized)
+  - buy goods, depending on the subscription (only authorized)
   - view transactions: subscriptions, purchases, sales (only authorized)